yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/remove-nodes.md

 ![Unreachable Node Actions](/images/ee/node-actions-unreachable.png)

-When this happens, new Master leaders are elected for the underlying data shards.
-Because the universe enters a partially under-replicated state, it would not be able to tolerate additional failures.
+When this happens, new tablet leaders are elected for the underlying data shards and availability is maintained.
+If no other nodes are available to rebuild the lost copies of these tablets, the universe enters a partially under-replicated state and it would not be able to tolerate additional failures.
 To remedy the situation, it is recommended that you [replace the node](#replace-a-live-or-unreachable-node).

 <!-- Alternatively, you can eliminate the unreachable node (not recommended) by taking actions in the following sequence: